Angular Signal Forms Part 1: Getting Started with the Basics

 Applying the Schema to our Form

-To actually use the schema, we pass it as the second parameter to the form()
+To actually use the schema, we pass it as the second argument to the form() function, replacing the empty dummy schema we used before:

 // ...